DataWithVaibhav/TrueBlue-AI-Supplement-Recommendation-System/README.md

 TrueBlue – AI Supplement Recommendation System

-TrueBlue is a Supplement Authentication & Certification Platform that ensures trust and transparency in the supplement industry.
-It helps users verify products, discover certified brands, and get AI-powered supplement recommendations (Whey, Creatine, Multivitamins, Omega-3, BCAA).
+TrueBlue is a Recommendation System that takes input from users (such as their fitness goals, workout plans, and health needs) and suggests the most suitable supplements.
+It is designed to promote transparency and trust in the supplement industry by guiding users toward the right choices and authentic products.

+Whether the goal is muscle gain, fat loss, endurance, or overall health, TrueBlue recommends appropriate supplements like Whey Protein, Creatine, Multivitamins, Omega-3, and BCAA.

 🚀 Features

-✅ Supplement authenticity verification

-🧪 Brand certification process

-🤖 AI-powered supplement recommendations

-🗳 User voting for product prioritization

-🔗 Trusted redirects to official websites
+📝 Takes input from users (fitness goals, workout plans, health needs, etc.)

+🎯 Recommends supplements tailored to workout plans and lifestyle

+✅ Focus on genuine and certified products

+🔗 Redirects users to trusted sources (no direct selling)

+📌 Example Recommendations

+🏋️ Muscle Gain → Whey Protein + Creatine

+🏃 Fat Loss → BCAA + Omega-3

+🧘 General Wellness → Multivitamins + Omega-3

+⚡ Endurance Training → Creatine + BCAA

 📂 Project Files